 Jonathan Brier is citizen science enthusiast from Michigan now living in the Washington D.C. area who enjoys working with Internet connected technologies a little too much.
 He is a PhD student at the University of Maryland, College Park in the College of Information Studies advised by Andrea Wiggins.
-He holds a M.S. in Information and specialized in social computing from the University of Michigan School of Information and a B.S. in Media and Communication technologies from Michigan State University's Department of Media and Information.
+He holds a M.S. in Information and specialized in social computing from the University of Michigan School of Information and a B.S. in media and communication technologies from Michigan State University's Department of Media and Information.
 His interest for science began with his continued use of the word “why” for which his father an engineer and mother a teacher took the time explain the pesky "what if" questions to the level that would make any scientist proud.
 Jon’s citizen science passion began with his discovery of the SETI@home distributed computing project after watching the movie Contact.
 This branched to all things citizen science as he learned of more ways science research could harness public participation.
-Outside his day job as a User Experience Researcher at the University of Michigan, he works with GridRepublic on BOINC powered distributed computing projects and scours the Internet for anything and everything related to citizen science.
-He hopes to bring added enthusiasm and information management expertise, and coding skills to SciStarter.
+Outside his day job as an Assistant Researcher at the University of Michigan, he works with GridRepublic on BOINC powered distributed computing projects and scours the Internet for anything and everything related to citizen science.
+He brings added enthusiasm and information management expertise, and coding skills to SciStarter.
 Follow Jonathan on Google+ +brierjon or Twitter @wolfgang8741.